giffunis/STW7/README.md

-# ExpressJS: my second app.
+# ExpressJS: My new second app.
 ## Subject: Sistemas y Tecnologías Web

 #### 1. Resume.

 A very simple example of the quiz game with [express-generator](http://expressjs.com/es/starter/generator.html) and [express-partials](https://www.npmjs.com/package/express-partial) but without DDBB.
+At this time, I created a Respuesta class that accept different parameters, and I created a Respuesta class too.

 #### 2. Requirements.